 Stress, AnxietyRelationship issuesFamily conflictsTrauma and abuseDepression

-I am licensed in North Carolina with 39 years of professional work experience.
+I am licensed in North Carolina with 23 years of professional work experience.
 I have experience in helping clients with stress and anxiety, relationship issues, family conflicts, & trauma and abuse.
-I believe in treating everyone with respect, sensitivity, and compassion.
-I will tailor our dialog and treatment plan to meet your unique and specific needs.
-It takes courage to seek out a more fulfilling and happier life and to take the first steps towards a change.
-I am here to support & empower you in that journey.
+I believe that you are the expert of your story and that you have many strengths that will assist you in overcoming things that challenge you.
+Taking the first step to seeking a more fulfilling and happier life takes courage.
+I am here to support you in that process.
+Please note that I only use video therapy and only use messaging for brief communications.

-This is Ashley Turner's avatar and link to their profile
+This is Angela Anderson's avatar and link to their profile

 Offering therapy in NC